-The DRI Model 2015 Multi-Wavelength Thermal/Optical Carbon Analyzer is the most advanced instrument in the world for the thermal analysis of the carbonaceous content of aerosol samples collected on filters.
+The DRI Model 2015 Multi-Wavelength Thermal/Optical Carbon Analyzer is the most advanced instrument globally for the thermal analysis of the carbonaceous content of aerosol samples collected on filters.

-The DRI-2015 was designed by the research team led by Professors J.C.
+The DRI-2015 was designed by Professors J.C.
 Chow and J.G.
 Watson at the Desert Research Institute of the University of Nevada, Reno, USA.
-Manufacturing and commercialization of this highly sophisticated instrument was licensed to Magee Scientific Corporation of California and its partner company Aerosol.
+Manufacturing and commercialization of this highly sophisticated instrument were licensed to Magee Scientific Corporation of California and its partner company Aerosol.
 The DRI-2015 provides the most advanced and complete analysis of carbonaceous aerosol particles collected from the atmosphere or directly from sources.

 The DRI Model 2015 Multi-Wavelength Thermal/Optical Carbon Analyzer is a major advance over the earlier model DRI-2001, which has been widely used to quantify the organic carbon (OC) and elemental carbon (EC) fractions in aerosol samples collected on quartz fiber filters.

-The DRI-2015 has been very extensively inter-compared against the DRI-2001 and other analyzers, to demonstrate complete consistency with previous measurements.
+The DRI-2015 has been extensively inter-compared against the DRI-2001 and other analyzers to demonstrate complete consistency with previous measurements.

 - Air quality and climate change research